 The practitioner issues a certification report (rapport de certification) based on limited assurance.
 The conclusion is expressed in negative form: the practitioner states whether anything has come to their attention causing them to believe the sustainability information contains material misstatements or inconsistencies.

-An important detail for non-French firms: OTIs are subject to the same requirements as statutory auditors regarding independence and professional secrecy.
+For non-French firms looking to enter this market: OTIs are subject to the same requirements as statutory auditors regarding independence and professional secrecy.
 The H2A’s registration requirements and inspection regime create a barrier to entry that favours established audit networks.
-Building a sustainability assurance practice in France requires H2A registration and compliance with its ethical rules.
+Building a sustainability assurance practice in France requires H2A registration and full compliance with its ethical rules.
+You also need to be ready for its inspection programme from day one.
+This is not a market you can enter casually.

 The H2A guidelines and what they require of practitioners

-The H2A published its guidelines on 2 October 2024, updating the H3C’s June 2023 technical opinion to reflect developments that occurred after the original opinion: the ESRS (adopted 31 July 2023), the CSRD transposition ordinance (6 December 2023), the implementing decrees, and the CEAOB guidelines (adopted 30 September 2024).
+The H2A published its guidelines on 2 October 2024, updating the H3C’s June 2023 technical opinion to reflect developments that occurred after the original opinion: the ESRS (adopted 31 July 2023), the CSRD transposition ordinance (6 December 2023), and the CEAOB guidelines (adopted 30 September 2024).

 These guidelines are transitional.
-The European Commission must adopt a harmonised limited assurance standard by 1 July 2027 (per the Omnibus I Directive).
+The European Commission must adopt a harmonised limited assurance standard by 1 July 2027 (per the Omnibus I Directive, which extended the original October 2026 deadline).
 Until that standard is adopted, French practitioners follow the H2A guidelines.
 If the Commission has not adopted a standard by the deadline, practitioners must comply with standards adopted by the H2A and approved by order of the Minister of Justice.

 The H2A guidelines draw heavily on ISAE 3000 (Revised), but they are not a copy.
 They include French-specific requirements on the verification of the CSE consultation process and the interaction between the sustainability assurance engagement and the statutory audit.
 They also specify the format of the assurance report and the practitioner’s obligation to consider EU Taxonomy disclosures alongside ESRS data.
 The two model reports published alongside the guidelines incorporate the CEAOB’s model report structure, ensuring consistency across European jurisdictions while respecting French legal terminology.

-The guidelines also address the situation where the same practitioner performs both the financial audit and the sustainability assurance engagement.
+The guidelines also address the situation where the same practitioner performs both the FS audit and the sustainability assurance engagement.
 The two engagements are distinct.
-The practitioner must maintain separate documentation, issue separate reports (unless a combined format is appropriate), and ensure that findings in one engagement are considered for their potential impact on the other.
-Inconsistencies between the financial statements and the sustainability report are a specific risk that the H2A expects practitioners to address.
+The practitioner must maintain separate documentation and issue separate reports (unless a combined format is appropriate).
+Findings in one engagement must be considered for their potential impact on the other.
+Inconsistencies between the FS and the sustainability report are a specific risk that the H2A expects practitioners to address.
+This is not ticking and bashing; you cannot run a standard FS audit programme with sustainability data points bolted on.
+The underlying data has fundamentally different characteristics.

 One operational challenge: the guidelines were designed for Wave 1 engagements.
 Their scope is explicitly limited to the first sustainability audits conducted in 2025.
 Updated guidelines or a full standard will be needed for subsequent waves, particularly once the simplified ESRS take effect for FY 2027.

-For non-Big 4 firms, the competence question is the most pressing operational issue.
-Environmental data verification (particularly Scope 1 and Scope 2 emissions under ESRS E1) requires technical knowledge that most financial audit teams do not currently have.
+For mid-tier firms, the competence question is the most pressing operational issue.
+Environmental data verification (particularly Scope 1 and Scope 2 emissions under ESRS E1) requires technical knowledge that most FS audit teams do not currently have.
 The H2A expects practitioners to either develop this expertise in-house or engage specialists under ISAE 3000’s provisions for using the work of an expert.
 Documenting the basis for relying on a specialist is an area the H2A is likely to scrutinise during early inspections.
+Firms that have not yet mapped their competence gaps against the ESRS disclosure requirements for their Wave 1 clients are running behind.
+If the EP cannot explain, in their own words, how the entity calculated its Scope 2 emissions, that is a problem the H2A will find.

 Worked example: scoping a Wave 2 French client